KMKomer/Brain-Tumor-semantic-sigmentation/README.md

-brain yumors are one of the most fatal conditions or at least making life seemingly impossible for it's patients. in the us alone ....% dye every year from brain tumors them selfs or dysfunctioning in nurmal daylife beacause of them. which make it a very urgent to treat it before it's too late to interven.
+brain yumors are one of the most fatal conditions or at least making life seemingly impossible for it's patients. in the globally 240,000 die every year from brain tumors them selfs or dysfunctioning in nurmal daylife beacause of them.
+It's aleading cause of death wordwide with ~50% cases being millignant.
+It also reduses life expectancy by an average of 27 years. nearly 1 million americans are living with brain tumors.
+93,390 received a primmary diagnosis in 2023. which make it a very urgent to treat it before it's too late to interven.